Market cap of Tencent Music Entertainment Group [TME] reaches 7.54B – now what?

 “On behalf of our Board, we would like to express our deep gratitude to Martin for his years of services to the TME Board and his invaluable contributions to the Company.
 His extensive experience and strategic thinking shaped TME’s growth path and were instrumental in our transformation into the leading online music and audio entertainment platform in China.
 After his resignation, Martin will continue to provide us with strategic advice as President of Tencent, which remains the majority shareholder in TME,” commented Mr. Cussion Pang, Executive Chairman of TME.
 “Meanwhile, we are pleased to welcome Matthew as a new director to our Board.
 We are confident his experience and insights will provide valuable perspectives as we continue to execute our strategy and promote the healthy development of China’s music industry.”.

-The stocks have a year to date performance of -37.81 percent and weekly performance of 4.16 percent.
-The stock has been moved at -29.59 percent over the last six months.
-The stock has performed 0.47 percent around the most recent 30 days and changed -1.84 percent over the most recent 3-months.
+The results of the trading session contributed to over 17489785 shares changing hands.
+Over the past one week, the price volatility of Tencent Music Entertainment Group stands at 7.44% while the volatility over the past one month is 7.02%.

-If compared to the average trading volume of 20.68M shares, TME reached to a volume of 23070934 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TME stock reached $7.54 billion, with 1.64 billion shares outstanding and 790.36 million shares in the current float.
+Compared to the average trading volume of 20.82M shares, TME reached a trading volume of 17489785 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Tencent Music Entertainment Group [TME]:
+What do top market gurus say about Tencent Music Entertainment Group [TME]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TME shares is $5.57 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TME stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.